ironprogrammer/wp-hotfix-56970/README.md

 # Test for Trac 56970

-Cleans `theme.json` cache, and resolves an inline CSS issue related to Gallery blocks when upgrading to WordPress 6.1.1.
+Moves global stylesheet from transient to WP_Object_Cache, and resolves an inline CSS issue related to Gallery blocks when upgrading to WordPress 6.1.1.
 Tested with starting version of 5.9.5 and 6.0.3.

 See [Trac 56970](https://core.trac.wordpress.org/ticket/56970) for additional details.